Outdoor Air Quality

 - Promoting outdoor air quality awareness at community events

-- Working with the Ministry of Environment and Climate Change and other agencies to respond to outdoor air quality complaints
+- Working with the Ministry of Environment, Conservation and Parks (MECP) and other agencies to respond to outdoor air quality complaints

 - Contributing to research on ways to reduce exposure to traffic-related air pollution